 |Electric Bike Technologies Electric Eco-Delta||$1,998||15 – 35 miles (25 – 55 km)||72 pounds (32.6 kg)|

 Riding range is all up to you; just make sure it doesn’t fall short

 Yes, it does not hurt to have as much battery life as you can.
-But if you are just going to be traveling for very similar distances every day (like most commuters), then having extremely high battery life will just be overkill.
+But if you are just going to be traveling for very similar distances every day (like most commuters), then having an extremely high battery life will just be overkill.

 Make no mistake, the riding range should, as much as possible, be high especially if you are the type of ride that does not want to pedal too much.
 Most casual, upright electric trikes noticeably do not offer as much range as their other e-bike counterparts.
 The comparatively heavier weight can be attributed to this, as well as the fact that these casual trikes are often just used for leisure riding or commuting.

 If you are that type of rider, then make sure that the riding range will be sufficient for your traveling purposes.
 You may have to opt to pedal more to extend the battery life.
 Besides weight, pedal input, and battery capacity, other factors that impact the range are the terrain (you normally get lesser range when riding through inclines a lot), temperature, and speed.

 It can be hard to calculate the riding range because of these variables.
 This is why the best trike e-bike, with their innate handicap weight-wise, should not disappoint in this regard.
 You also can’t blame people for choosing trikes with more riding range and faster charging batteries because of this.